iugrina/simplychoose/README.md

 $ mysql -uusername -p < db_schema/db_table.txt
 ```

+Copy csv files to data directory.
+One for username/pass combination
+and one for questions/dates/...
+Take a look at `data/datumi.csv`
+and `data/k1.csv` for an example.

 Final step is to properly adjust variables in *vars.ini* file and
 run the application with
 ```bash